typedb-osi/typedb-loader/README.md

 -cf
 ```

-grami will create two logfile (one for the application progress/warnings/errors, one concerned with data validity) in the grami directory for your convenience.
+grami will create two log files (one for the application progress/warnings/errors, one concerned with data validity) in the grami directory for your convenience.

 ## Step-by-Step Tutorial